Eziclip

 Cut your podcast by editing the transcript

-Tighten an episode the way you'd edit a doc: it transcribes your recording on-device, and you cut the audio by deleting words.
+Tighten an episode the way you'd edit a doc: it transcribes your recording right in your browser, and you cut the audio by deleting words.
 Drop a tangent, strip every "um," and export a clean WAV.
-It's a text-based cutter — not a full DAW — free, in your browser, nothing uploaded.
+It's a text-based cutter — not a full DAW — free, right in your browser.

 Replaces tools like